JefferMarcelino/JefferMarcelino/README.md

 # Jeffer Marcelino Sunde

+### About Me
+Hey there!
+I'm Jeffer, a passionate software engineer with a focus on web development, Android, and artificial intelligence.
+I'm driven by my love for technology and continuously strive to expand my knowledge and skills in these areas.

+### Web Development and Frontend Expertise
-Hey, I'm a software engineer passionate about Web Development, Android, and Artificial Intelligence.
-Right now, I'm focused on becoming an expert in Frontend Development, learning advanced concepts and architectural patterns to enhance my skills.
-I'm also diving into Android app development using Kotlin and Jetpack Compose.
+Currently, I'm dedicated to becoming an expert in frontend development.
+I'm actively learning advanced concepts and architectural patterns to enhance my skills in this domain.
+I believe that staying up-to-date with the latest trends and best practices is crucial in delivering high-quality web applications.

-But that's not all!
-I'm also a writer, sharing my knowledge and experiences through articles on Medium.
-You can find my thought-provoking pieces [here](https://medium.com/@jeffermarcelino), covering a wide range of topics.

-By the way, I'm really proud to be part of the [Maputo Frontenders](https://www.linkedin.com/company/maputo-frontenders) team.
-We're a group of folks who love frontend development and we work together to make our community in Maputo even better.
-We organize meetups, workshops, and fun coding events where everyone can learn and grow.
-It's an awesome team to be a part of!
+### Android App Development
+In addition to frontend development, I'm also exploring the exciting realm of Android app development.
+I'm diving into [Kotlin](https://kotlinlang.org/), a modern programming language, and utilizing [Jetpack Compose](https://developer.android.com/jetpack/compose) to create beautiful and interactive UIs.

+### Writing, Community, and Podcasting
+Aside from coding, I'm passionate about sharing my knowledge and experiences with others.
+Through my articles on [Medium](https://medium.com/@jeffermarcelino), I aim to provide thought-provoking insights on a wide range of topics.
+I'm also part of the [Maputo Frontenders](https://www.linkedin.com/company/maputo-frontenders) team, where we organize meetups, workshops, and coding events to foster growth and collaboration within our frontend development community.
+Furthermore, as one of the hosts on the [Debugando na Estrada](https://biolink.website/debugandonaestrada) podcast, I engage in fascinating discussions about debugging and related subjects, providing valuable insights to our listeners.

 Let's build awesome things together!